aumphoton1900/AddToTechSkills/README.md

 Q4 : jvm /jre /jdk ?
 Q5 : Difference between ClassNotFoundException vs NoClassDefFoundError in Java ?
      missing jar error .

+Exception vs Error
+ ClassNotFoundException is a checked Exception derived directly from java.lang.Exception class and you need to provide explicit handling for it while NoClassDefFoundError is an Error derived from LinkageError.

+NoClassDefFoundError
+This error happens when a class was available during compile time , but cannot be found at runtime.Causes:
+         The class was deleted or moved.
+         ClassLoader issues, such as loading classes from different ClassLoaders.

+Solution:
+Check that the class is accessible and that you’re using the correct ClassLoader to load it.

 https://javarevisited.blogspot.com/2011/07/classnotfoundexception-vs.html#google_vignette
 List
 https://javagoal.com/copyonwritearraylist-in-java/